sunilrai7607/kubernetes-mongodb-mongo-express/README.md

   - _Kubectl_:
   > Interacts with both - the runtime container and node.
 It give instruction to continer runtime to pull image from docker and run into pod.
   - _kube-proxy_:
+  > is responsible for implementing a form of virtual IP for Services of type other than ExternalName
   > Node to Node communication.
 Manages network connectivity and maintains network rules across nodes.
 Implements the Kubernetes Service concept across every node in a given cluster.
   - _RunTime container like docker/rkt_:
   > Container runtime need to install very node,